 Please be mindful of the very cold temperatures expected all this week and use caution when traveling in general but especially as this storm moves through South Carolina.

-Additional information will be provided via WU Alert and this website as necessary.
+Additional information will be provided via WU Alert and the emergency website, www.winthrop.edu/emergency/, as necessary.

 Sincerely,